schrink/mattermost/README.md

  3. (Recommended but optional): Encrypt your connection from GitLab to your project by selecting **Enable SSL verification**.
 If this option is not available and you're not familiar with how to set it up, contact your GitLab System Administrator for help.
  4. Click **Add Web Hook** and check that your new webhook entry is added to the **Web hooks** section below the button.
  5. Leave this page open as we'll come back to it to test that everything is working.

-4. **Test your webhook integration**
-  1. If your GitLab project is in active development, return to the **Settings** > **Web Hooks** page of your GitLab project and click **Test Hook** to send a test message about one of your recent updates from your GitLab project to Mattermost.
-You should see a notification on the Gitlab page that the hook was successfully executed.
-In Mattermost, go to the channel which you specified when creating the URL for your incoming webhook and make sure that the message delivered successfully.
-  2. If your GitLab project is new, try creating a test issue and then verify that the issue is posted to Mattermost.
-  3. Remove the `export PUSH_TRIGGER=True` line from your `~/.bash_profile` and source it again `source ~/.bash_profile`.
-This was used for testing only, and is better left turned off for production
-  4. If you have any issues, please go to http://forum.mattermost.org and let us know which steps in these instructions were unclear or didn't work.